Reimbursement and Compensation: Brussels Airlines

 How Much Brussels Airlines Flight Compensation?

-The table displays values in € as specified in EC Regulation 261.
+The table shows values in € as specified in EC Regulation 261

-As with any law, there are exceptions and special circumstances that may impact any specific claim, including the amount due for compensation.
+As with any law, there are exceptions and special circumstances that may affect any specific claim, including the amount due for compensation.
 AirHelp makes it easy to check compensation here.

 Punctuality of Brussels Airlines (24 hours):

-Punctuality Rate: approximately 41.52% of all flights were on time
+Punctuality rate: about 19.03% of all flights were on time

-The number of flights displayed is an estimate based on internal and third-party databases.
+The number of flights shown is an estimate based on internal and third-party databases.

 About Brussels Airlines